• [email protected]

 Your support does more than you know

 Photo by Adam Balzer: A juvenile Eastern Massasauga Rattlesnake coils among vegetation at Grass Lake in LaGrange County, Indiana.
-This closed preserve is strictly set aside as a nature sanctuary and for scientific study.
-The juvenile snake suggests the presence of a breeding population of the species, which is listed as endangered in the state ...
+This closed preserve is strictly set aside as a nature sanctuary ...

 • 10/12/2022